Reloaded-Project/Reloaded-III/docs/Server/Storage/Loadouts/File-Format/Events.md

 ## PackageStatusChanged

 !!! info "A new package has been added to `Package References` and can be seen from loadout."

+!!! tip "When adding a new package for the first time, i.e. `NewStatus == Added` consider using [PackageAdded](#packageadded) instead."

+    This also allows you to set the initial version of the package in a single operation.

 ### Messages